 This nice, easy 1.1-mile hike takes you to one of the prettiest overlooks of the Delaware River and Lambertville.
 The preserve has additional trails within these 213 acres.
 It’s said George Washington and British General Cornwallis both used this vantage point to survey battles — and now you can hang your hammock here and pretend you’re doing the same.

-If you need a new place to explore, check out this spot, located in South Orange .There’s something to do for the whole family, whether you want to get your hiking boots dirty, have a picnic, or set up your tripod.
+If you need a new place to explore, check out this spot, located in West Orange .There’s something to do for the whole family, whether you want to get your hiking boots dirty, have a picnic, or set up your tripod.
 Check out our full guide.

 Former home of Doris Duke, this 2,700-acre park is devoted to the enjoyment of plants and animals native to New Jersey, along with a dedication to sustainable practices.
 The Farm features an orchid greenhouse, a restored coach barn, a sculpture gallery in the old hay barn, the foundation of an unbuilt mansion, and Doris Dukes’ private meditation garden.
 Bicycles can be rented in season.
 Check out our full guide.